isaiah-v/ci/README.md

 ## Prerequisites

 ### 1. Domain Name
-You'll need a public domain name.
-This is required for a trusted ssl certificate.
+You'll need a public domain name that points to your [Public IP Address](https://www.whatismyip.com/).
+This is required to setup a trusted ssl certificate.

 ### 2. Ubuntu Server
 The install script in this project has only been tested with [Ubuntu Server v20.04 (LTS)](https://ubuntu.com/server).
 For best results, please use the same operating system.